jsantiago611/digital-garden-jekyll-template/_pages/index.md

 permalink: /
 ---

-# Welcome, Fellow _Digital traveller_
+## Discipleship City
+## 2 miles ahead

+Welcome, _fellow digital traveller_.
-I'm Jonathan, and you've discovered my digital city.
+I'm Jonathan, and you've stumbled upon digital city.

+If you want to get off the info superhighway, stop here for a while.
 It's all under construction and pretty messy, but here's a [[map]] so you don't get lost.

-Make yourself at home!
+Make yourself at home and *welcome*!

 <style>